single bottom, Diamond & CBN Usage Principals

 Application type refers to the suitability of each method for different operational contexts.

-• Flood Cooling is ideal for high-speed and heavy-duty operations where robust cooling and lubrication are needed.
+• check icon Flood Cooling is ideal for high-speed and heavy-duty operations where robust cooling and lubrication are needed.

-• Mist Cooling is suitable for precision and light-duty operations where controlled cooling is essential.
+• check icon Mist Cooling is suitable for precision and light-duty operations where controlled cooling is essential.

-• Through-Tool Cooling is perfect for precision and complex operations where targeted cooling and efficient debris removal are critical.
+• check icon Through-Tool Cooling is perfect for precision and complex operations where targeted cooling and efficient debris removal are critical.

 Common Uses